ealashwali/ealashwali.github.io/_pages/cv.md

 Profile
 ======
 A hardworking and ambitious person, striving  to make a difference in my society through research and education.
 I work as an Assistant Professor in King Abdulaziz University (KAU), Saudi Arabia with a DPhil. in Cyber Security from the University of Oxford, UK.
-I am passionate about education and research in the cyber security area. <a href="/files/cv_en.pdf">PDF Resume</a>.
+I am passionate about education and research in the cyber security area.

 Education
 ======